jweisbeck/yas/README.md

-##DON'T CARE ABOUT <IE9?
+##DON'T CARE ABOUT NON-MODERN?
 DON'T NEED OODLES OF FEATURES?

 This is Yet Another Slider (YAS).
-BUT, it is a bit special: it doesn't need jQuery and it only has two key features.
-I've slung my fair share of sliders, and in my experience, two features are the most important to making clients happy: pagination and dynamic sizing.
+BUT, it is a bit special: it doesn't need jQuery (uses ES5 APIs) and it only has two main features.
+In my experience building sliders, the two most important features to making clients happy: pagination and dynamic sizing.
 This slider has those features, and nothing else.

+###Progressively Enhanced

-Oh, and we do have <IE9 covered.
-Users get shown the first image in the carousel as a static slide sans any carousel functionality.
+This project covers broswsers that don't support ES5 features like the classList API.
+Those browsers get shown the first item in the carousel as a static slide sans any carousel functionality (that's actually the default state of the slider with the full version enhanced from the basic state).

 ##TK

-* Multiple sliders per page: Put slider on prototype and instantiate a new instance when init() is called
+* Refactor: Multiple sliders per page: Put slider on prototype and instantiate a new instance when init() is called
-* Provide callback after slide is done animating.
+* Feature: Provide callback after slide is done animating.
 Useful for loading things like video.
-* Auto-play
+* Feature: Auto-play
-* swipe gestures for touch devices
+* Feature: swipe gestures for touch devices
+* Feature: Some facility to lazy load images, for perf.